- $88 no-deposit bonus

 The difference is that all you need is a web browser.
 No download is required.

-This is the only major poker site currently offering a no-download option.
+888 Poker is one of the only major poker sites currently offering a no-download option.

 What games are available with instant play?

 Everything for real-money that’s available on the software client:

 - Multi-table tournaments

 What do you need to use instant play?